ArmynC/ArminC-Windows-Debloat/README.md

 ---
 #### Short note

-Something like KDE's <a href="https://kde.org/plasma-desktop/">**Plasma**</a> is an on par alternative to <i>Windows</i> in terms of customization, and more so as time goes by.
+Linux got as on par alternative to <i>Windows</i> in terms of customization, and more so as time goes by.
 The latest versions of Windows are sometimes very **cumbersome**, full of **bloat**, and forcefully **dumbed down**.
-By comparison, these **Linux** interfaces are getting **better and better**, with increasingly new features and fixes.
+By comparison, these **Linux** interfaces (Cosmic, KDE, Gnome and so on) are getting **better and better**, with increasingly new features and fixes.
 It is also worth noting that Linux is supported by more communities and corporations including **Valve** with their <i>Steam Deck</i>.
 Apps wise, the compatibility mostly matches the one of <i>Windows</i> via tools called Wine (Windows calls translation) and Proton (Wine gaming focused).
 It's also worth noting that if there's an older application that doesn't work anymore on Windows, it will mostly work here.

 <p align="center">
 <img src="https://raw.githubusercontent.com/ArmynC/ArminC-Windows-Debloat/main/img/kde_plasma_6.png" width="60%" height="60%">